Zerb

 Matheus Zerbini Massa (born 25 December 1997), known professionally as Zerb, is a Brazilian DJ and record producer.
+He is best known for his 2023 hit single "Mwaki".

 Early life

 Matheus Zerbini Massa was born and raised in São Paulo.
 During his childhood, he learned to play various instruments such as guitar, drums and piano.

 Career

 In 2012, at the age of 14, Zerb became interested in electronic music.
 Inspired by DJs like Skrillex and Deadmau5, he began producing his own songs and releasing them on his YouTube channel and SoundCloud.
 Initially, his productions contained elements of progressive house and big room.

 In 2015, he began posting various remixes online, mixing elements of deep house and tropical house, attracting the attention of various artists in the scene.
 He caught the attention of Vintage Culture through a Facebook message and together they released a remix of ZHU's "Faded".
 With the success of the track, Zerb became part of the management Entourage and began performing throughout Brazil.
 That same year, Zerb was confirmed as one of the attractions for the 2016 edition of the Lollapalooza festival.

 In 2016, while traveling around Brazil and performing at various parties and festivals, Zerb studied marketing at the University of São Paulo, graduating in 2019.
 In 2017, Zerb was confirmed as an artist for the Rock in Rio festival.
 In the second half of 2018, he released the song "With You" in collaboration with the Giulia Be.
 With elements of pop and tropical house, the song reached number 9 on the Spotify viral charts.
 In 2019, he released the song "Wherever U Wanna Go" with Júlia Gomes and DJs Sandeville and Duncan.
 In the same year, he released an acoustic version of the song with singer Fiuk.

 In mid-2020, in collaboration with the Italian DJ Noto and the Dutch Marc Benjamin, Zerb released the song "Like 2 Party", which became amongs the best-selling electro house songs on the Beatport website.
 He is currently part of the event agency and production company Plus Network.
 Zerb achieved his mainstream breakthrough in 2023 with the song "Mwaki" featuring Kenyan singer Sofiya Nzau, in which the lyrics are performed in Kikuyu language.
 Nzau had vocal tracks and packages available for download on various websites and Zerb used her material for the track.
 The track went viral across various websites, including TikTok, and charted across Europe.
 The song was remixed by numerous DJs including Major Lazer and Tiësto.